Religious Education

 Through RE, we aim to provide opportunities for children to:

 There is a legal right of parental withdrawal from RE.
 Parents have a legal right to withdraw their child/children from part of or the whole of the RE curriculum provided by the school.
-Any parent considering exercising the right of withdrawal and removing their child from the subject is invited to make an appointment with staff to discuss the approach we take to RE.
+The school teaches open minded religious education which is fully inclusive.
+The aim is for all pupils to develop their own beliefs and values.
+Any parent considering exercising the right of withdrawal is invited to make an appointment with staff to discuss the